-The Translation Track Program supports projects which address the challenges and opportunities that arise in applying discoveries and findings from health research and innovation to improve clinical processes and procedures, create novel health applications, translate evidence-based approaches into health practice, and improve patient outcomes.
+The Translation Track Program supports projects that address the challenges and opportunities that arise in applying discoveries and findings from health research and innovation to improve clinical processes and procedures, create novel health applications, translate evidence-based approaches into health practice, and improve patient outcomes.
+The goal of this RFP is to foster interdisciplinary approaches that translate engineering advancements into clinical practice while comprehensively evaluating their effects on patient care, outcomes, and healthcare delivery.
 Translation projects may begin with an innovative health technology or process whose potential for impact and utility in healthcare has already been established through prior investigation and research.
 A translation project might address additional technological barriers and challenges in implementation, scalability, or feasibility which must be overcome in order to deliver the innovation into clinical practice or use by the patient community.
-Translation projects may also address issues in implementation science that present systemic barriers to health system improvements or provide novel mechanisms for engaging and informing patient communities.
+Integration of quantitative and/or qualitative research methodologies to assess the clinical impact of the engineering innovations should be considered.
+This may involve surveys, patient interviews, focus groups, observational studies, and other qualitative methods to understand patient and clinician experiences, adoption barriers, and facilitators of the technology.
+Projects should also culminate with a comprehensive evaluation of the clinical impact, including but not limited to, improvements in patient outcomes, workflow efficiencies, patient and clinician satisfaction, and cost-effectiveness.

 The seed funding from the Jump ARCHES program will enable teams to demonstrate the feasibility and effectiveness of translation for a specific health technology innovation and position themselves to create a scalable and sustainable ecosystem or environment for a healthcare technology via productization and/or further external investment such as venture funding or implementation grants from federal agencies.
-Furthermore, this track will create project teams that can become "change agents," capable of translating research findings and turning observations in the laboratory, clinic and community into interventions that improve health care from diagnostics and therapeutics to medical procedures, devices, and behavioral change programs.
+Furthermore, this track will create project teams that can become "change agents," capable of translating research findings and turning observations in the laboratory, clinic and community into interventions that improve health care-from diagnostics and therapeutics to medical procedures, devices, and behavioral change programs.

 Note that the Jump ARCHES program supports a second parallel program, the Innovation Track Program, for projects which are translational in nature and/or focused on implementation science.
 Please see the RFA for details.
 The Jump ARCHES Translation Track Program is meant to complement the Innovation Track Program, by providing the necessary resources to facilitate the translation of an innovative idea, once a proof-of-concept is available and has been shown to have significant promise, to enable its implementation and realize its benefits in improving health system processes and/or patient outcomes.
-Taken collectively, the Innovation Track and Translation Track Programs provide a means to realize an innovative method for improving healthcare, demonstrate its potential through proof-of-concept technology creation, address any barriers to implementation and translation, and ultimately realize a sustainable mechanism for impacting healthcare delivery and outcomes through productization and other implementation mechanisms.
+Taken collectively, the Innovation Track and

+Translation Track Programs provide a means to realize an innovative method for improving healthcare, demonstrate its potential through proof-of-concept technology creation, address any barriers to implementation and translation, and ultimately realize a sustainable mechanism for impacting healthcare delivery and outcomes through productization and other implementation mechanisms.